weareallricky/slacker_avycast/README.md

 Posts avalanche forecast from avalanche.org API to Slack

 ## Overview
-This app should work avalanche centers that use the avalanche.org API.
+This app should work for avalanche centers that use the avalanche.org API.
 It will post to your desired Slack channel using a Slack API webhook, which you will need to set up in your Slack instance ([Salck API webhook documentation](https://api.slack.com/messaging/webhooks)).
 The app will periodically check the API and if it finds a new forecast, it will send a forecast overview to Slack.

 [Example screenshot](https://imgur.com/a/jPtKQBt)